SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 ## Creating the Content Pack

-Let's start by creating a new folder inside the `Mods` folder, then create a new json file inside it and name it `manifest.json`.
+Let's start by creating a new folder inside the `Mods` folder, then create a new json file named `manifest.json` inside it.
 ```
 📁 Mods/
    📁 [PEM] YourModName/